JamyJones/jjdgdjf/msg.md

-Write me code to use tesseract to scan an image
+Write me code to use tesseract to scan an image using c++